Dhanut/PersonalizedService/README.md

 Pagination support

-Optimized queries using pagination and joins
+Optimized queries using pagination and joins and indexing

 🧱 Tech Stack